orvalho/JavaScriptExercises/README.md

 - [x] 35.
 Check a given string contains 2 to 4 numbers of a specified character
 - [x] 36.
 Check if the last digit of the three given positive integers is same
 - [x] 37.
 Create new string with first 3 characters are in lower case
+- [x] 38.
+Check the total marks of a student in various examinations